jangwj7/new_ansa/README.md

 - Drag and rotate model (arcball-style, as is typical in CAD-programs)

 ## Usage and demo
-To launch program and read the included simple example input file "tubes.inp", run:
-``new_ansa abaqus_examples/tubes.inp``
+Makefile is on the TODO list, but to run the example file "tubes.inp" ``new_ansa abaqus_examples/tubes.inp``
 ![](demo.gif)

+## TODO:
+Makefile, support more element types, catch input file errors, fix camera membership so it doesn't have to be global, etc.. sigh....